nirgeier/AnsibleLabs/Labs/000-setup/README.md

 # Lab 000 - Setup

-- In this lab we will define and build docker containers which to be used in the next of labs.
+- In this lab we will define and build docker containers which will be used in the next labs.
 - The lab structure consists of an Ansible controller & 3 Linux servers, all set inside docker containers.

 ---